femto-email/client/readme.md

 > A cross-platform mail-client with the intent to be fast, reliable and easy to use.

+This is an attempt to see how *simple* a Node.JS app can be yet still have the full functionality a user can expect.
+It aims to be a good training project for people to start working on, even if they have very little knowledge on contributing to Node.JS projects, or open source projects in general.

+At the moment of writing, we don't have any external build tools, `gulpfile.js` is simply included in case we wish to use any `*.scss` files.
+Setting up the development environment is a single command, as is starting the application.

 ## Production

 We're very sorry, at the moment no production builds are available!
 Please stand-by as we get our monkeys typing as fast as we can.

 ## Dev

 Looking to get started?
-We've kept things as simple as possible, right now there are only three commands required for this project.
+We've kept things as simple as possible, right now there are only three commands required to setup this project.
+If you get any problems, feel free to contact me on Discord, we have a [dedicated channel here](https://discord.gg/dnbQx6X) or create an issue within Github.

+Before getting started, please make sure you have the following installed:

+ - Node V7+ (check with `node -v`, install from [here](https://nodejs.org/en/download/))
+ - NPM (check with `npm -v`, comes pre-installed with Node)
+ - Git (check with `git --version`, install from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))
+ - Electron (check with `electron -v`, install with `npm i -g electron`)

 ```
 $ npm install